Improving Electricity Affordability in the Clean Energy Transition

 At the same time, utility companies are making significant investments to lower their carbon emissions.
 While this transition could lower inflation-adjusted rates in the long term, many regions may see increased electricity rates in the short term due to upgrading transmission and distribution lines, retiring old generation capacity, increasing costs of natural disasters, or myriad other cost drivers.

 On Wednesday, June 26, Resources for the Future (RFF) hosted “Improving Electricity Affordability in the Clean Energy Transition,” the next event in our Exposure 2024 webinar series on environmental justice.
-Our expert panel will explore the steps regulators, legislators, utilities, and nonprofits can take to address electricity affordability.
+Our expert panel explored the steps regulators, legislators, utilities, and nonprofits can take to address electricity affordability.

 The moderator of the panel, RFF's Director of Government Affairs Brad Harris, recently published a blog in Resources Magazine on the topic.
 Check out "A Guide to Improving Electricity Affordability" for further reading.